How do I monitor a Campaign using Siteimprove?

 Review the list of URLs created and click Save.

-The campaign you’ve created will is then shown on the Campaign Monitor table which gives an overview of all campaign for the selected website.
+The campaign you’ve created is now showing in the table of Monitored Campaigns which gives an overview of all Monitored Campaigns for the selected website.

 Expanding the UTM Links column on this table displays the links that you will use in the newsletter and on Facebook for the T-Shirt Campaign.